SuperuserLabs/thankful/README.md

  - Supports data from ActivityWatch.
  - Reward content primarily to creators, not platforms.
  - Payments are done using cryptocurrency (such as Bitcoin), allowing for both anonymous and provable donations.
+ - As a way to incentivize creators to be transparent about the donations they have received, a list of top creators could be generated.

+## What content could be funded by Thankful?

+ - Videos (from web/YouTube/Vimeo history)
+ - Music (from Spotify/Soundcloud history)
+ - Writing (from web history)
+ - Software (from application usage)
+   - How the development of free software should be funded has been a problem for a long time (See [this article](https://fosspost.org/opinions/people-be-thankful-for-free-software-developers))

 ## How do creators join?